 Iquitos is the largest amazonian city in Peru that is not connected by roads to any other major city.
 It is like an island surrounded by the jungle.
 The only way to get to Iquitos is by a boat or plane.
 Boat rides take several days, and so an airplane is the preferred way.
 There are many flights a day from Lima, that take about 2 hours.
 In the dry season June to November, Latam, the largest and most reliable airline in South America, also offers one flight a day 3 times a week from Cusco.

 Exploring the Amazon rainforest is the number one reason people visit Iquitos.
 The best way to do so is stay in remote lodges that are located near or in the 3 large rainforest reserves that are found to the south and upstream the Amazon river from Iquitos.
 Allpahuayo-Mishana National Reserve is known for its beautiful poisonous frogs and the endemic Allpahuayo antbird, which can only be found on this reserve.
 A variety of other birds and monkeys also call this reserve their home.
 Pacaya-Samiria National Reserve is Peru’s largest reserve.
 Most tours to this park explore it from the sides, by riding a boat along the Maranion or Ucayali rivers, and entering short streams that come out of the park.
 Lodges are found around the park in secondary forests and they explore these forests that have been cut in the past.
 Tamshiyacu-Tahauyo Communal Reserve is Peru’s largest communal reserve established by numerous villages that decided to protect the primary rainforest and its wildlife inhabitant.
 This reserve is known for it enormous biodiversity, with more than 10 species of monkeys and 600 species of birds, as well as many other animals.
 Lodges here are found in primary rainforest and have much wildlife all around them.
-Most lodges around these reserves provide transportation to them because they are found far from the city in remote locations, If you want to find how to choose the best lodge and tour in the Amazon rainforest click here.
+Most lodges around these reserves provide transportation to them because they are found far from the city in remote locations and provide tours with accommodations.
+If you want to find how to choose the best lodge and tour in the Amazon rainforest click here.

 Tourists in Belen market